hgrecco/pint-pandas/docs/source/development.rst

 If uploading to PyPI, do the following (otherwise skip these steps)

 #. ``make publish-on-testpypi``
 #.
-Go to `test PyPI <https://test.pypi.org/project/netcdf-scm/>`_ and check that the new release is as intended.
+Go to `test PyPI <https://test.pypi.org/project/pint-pandas/>`_ and check that the new release is as intended.
 If it isn't, stop and debug.
-#.
-Test the install with ``make test-testpypi-install`` (this doesn't test all the imports as most required packages are not on test PyPI).

 Assuming test PyPI worked, now upload to the main repository

 #. ``make publish-on-pypi``
 #.
-Go to `netCDF-SCM's PyPI`_ and check that the new release is as intended.
+Go to `pint-pandas's PyPI`_ and check that the new release is as intended.
 #.
-Test the install with ``make test-pypi-install`` (a pip only install will throw warnings about Iris not being installed, that's fine).
+Test the install with ``make test-pypi-install``.

 Push to repository
 ~~~~~~~~~~~~~~~~~~